aurajs/aura/README.md

 # Aura 0.9pre [![Build Status](https://travis-ci.org/aurajs/aura.png?branch=master)](https://travis-ci.org/aurajs/aura)

 Aura is a decoupled, event-driven architecture for developing widget-based applications.
-It takes advantage of patterns and best practices for developing maintainable applications and gives you greater control over widget-based development.
+It is framework-agnostic, taking advantage of patterns and best practices for developing maintainable applications and gives you greater control over widget-based development.
 Aura gives you complete control of a widget's lifecycle, allowing developers to dynamically start, stop, reload and clean-up parts of their application as needed.

 <img src="https://raw.github.com/hull/aura-identity/master/logo/export/halo.png" width="300px"/>